appfair/App/docs/index.md

 Another difference is that the Sparkle system of auto-downloading updates doesn't “quarantine” the downloaded artifacts, thereby skipping the operating system's gatekeeper check for malware.
 The App Fair, on the other hand, does respect the quarantine flag by default (subject to the "Quarantine installed apps" preference), which means that both the initial download of an app as well as any updates that are downloaded via the App Fair will be subject to gatekeeper scrutiny.

-#### What identifying information does App Fair.app track or transmit?

-Basically, none.
-The server-side component of the App Fair itself is simply a set of HTML, JSON, and other static binary files hosted on GitHub and periodically updated using GitHub actions.
-There are no logins, cookies, or trackers built into either the client-side or server-side components.
-This can be verified by inspecting the [source code](https://github.com/App-Fair/App.git).

-Since App Fair.app downloads apps directly from the app creator's servers, those servers will see a requestor's IP address (e.g., _255.0.198.255_), their primary language (e.g., _"Accept-Language: en-US"_), and their app version (e.g., _"User-Agent: App Fair/622 CFNetwork/1329 Darwin/21.3.0"_), from which an approximate geographical location could be inferred.
-While no cookies or personally identifying information is transmitted by App Fair.app, an intermediary (such as an ISP) may be able to infer that, say, someone at address 255.0.198.255 in Lilliput downloaded Signal.app.
-If this is a concern, you may wish to use a VPN when running App Fair.app.

 <!--
 #### How to resolve the error that the app “cannot be opened because the developer cannot be verified”?